 Primarily used in restoration projects for historic homes, wood gutters can be expensive and require a high level of maintenance.
 They can offer a unique aesthetic appeal but are less common due to their cost and upkeep requirements.

-A well-informed decision on gutter material can be made considering advantages, disadvantages, needs, aesthetics, and budget.
+You can make a well-informed decision on gutter material by considering advantages, disadvantages, your needs, aesthetics, and budget.

 We asked another roofer to give more depth to this article by providing an expert insight on seamless gutters.
 Here is what Dan Abelson with Roofs By Design said: